If you're new to portable generators, working with the electrical equations may look as complicated as calculus.

 Selecting a generator power cord is simple if you follow two steps:

 Basically, the larger the amps, the more electricity the cord can handle.

-For example, a 50-amp power cord is a lot thicker than a 20-amp power cord, allowing it to handle larger wattages.
+For example, a 50-amp power cord is a lot thicker than a 20-amp power cord.
+This allows it to handle a larger wattage.